Create Cluster Profile Variables

 Optionally, configure additional data validation.
 The following table describes the available parameters.

 Parameter Description Custom input validation Validate the cluster profile variable definition against a regular expression based on the regexp engine.
 Required Require a value for the cluster profile variable.
 Default value Set a default value for the cluster profile variable.
+If the Input type is Dropdown, a default value must be specified using one of the configured dropdown options.
 Mask value Mask the cluster profile variable with asterisks in the layer YAML configuration.
 When you export a profile with masked variables, they will be masked in the exported profile.
 Upon import, you will be required to provide the masked values.
 Hidden Hide the cluster profile variable during cluster deployment.
 If the variable is both hidden and required, it must have a default value set.
 Read-only Prevent the cluster profile variable from being edited during cluster deployment.
 Read-only variables must have a default value set. -

 As you make changes in the Create variable pane, the Preview field is updated, mirroring how the field will look and behave when deploying and updating clusters.
-When you are satisfied, select Create to create the variable.
+When you are satisfied, Create the variable.

 -